CPsridharCP/MistySkills/Apps/Teleop/02_pythonTeleop/RaspberryPi Remote Teleop/README.md

 <img src="https://i.imgur.com/CiiDZe4.png" width="400">

 ### Step 5:
-Double click Misty Teleop icon in the desktop to start application.
+Place the curson on Misty Teleop icon in the desktop and double click it to start application.
 If you have set a static IP for Misty, you can enter that and click start.
 Else scan for Misty and select a Misty from the scan results.
 Scanning might take upto 15 seconds.

 #### Though connecting with phone is the easiest, the user experience is much better if connected through a laptop.